Qihang1994/Qihang1994.github.io/_pages/about.md

   - /about.html
 ---

 Qihang Zhou received the Ph.D degree in Cyberspace Security from University of Chinese Academy of Sciences, Beijing, China.
 She is working as a postdoctor in the Institute of information engineering, Chinese Academy of Sciences, Beijing, China.
-Her research interests include **cloud security**, **system security**, **virtualization security** and **mobile security**.
+Her research interests include **system security**, **virtualization security**, **container security** and **mobile security**.

 Education & Work Experience
 ------